Your browser version is outdated. We recommend that you update your browser to the latest version.

 I’d researched the Great Auk a decade ago when asked to create something for the Ghosts of Gone Birds project.
 It was a major multimedia art exhibition in London aiming to throw light on the increasing loss of bird species across the world.
 More than 80 contemporary artists, sculptors, musicians, writers, and poets were each asked to produce a new piece of art inspired by an extinct bird and celebrating its life.
 The species allocated to me was the Great Auk Pinguinis impennis.

-Both projects have required much research and now feel that I understand more about the bird – its bill structure, gape colour, plumage detail like the white marking on the head.
-Also, I found an image of the only known drawing of a living bird which is by an artist in the Faroe Islands who captured the bird in 1655 and kept it as a pet.
-The drawing shows the posture and some of the summer plumage detail, but it is difficult to see characteristics of the Great Auk’s wing.
+Both projects required a lot of research.
+This time I needed to understand more about its bill structure, gape colour, plumage detail, especially the bold white mark on the head around the lores.
+I came across an image of the only known drawing of a living bird, which is by an artist living in the Faroe Islands who captured the bird in 1655 and kept it as a pet.
+The drawing shows the posture and some of the summer plumage detail, but it is difficult to see characteristics of the Great Auk’s wing which I particulalrly needed to see.
 Is it vestigial or like a fully formed wing - only smaller?
-I’ve seen flightless Steamer Ducks in the Falklands with a wing which looks exactly like a wing for flight, but not powerful enough to lift a hefty looking barrel-bodied Steamer Duck into the air!
-I’ve handled many hundreds of Gentoo and Macaroni penguins and felt the painful powerful swipe of a tapered, flattened flipper that is more like a fin than a wing!
-Looking at film of Razorbills underwater I can easily see how the Great Auk’s nearest living relative ‘fly’ through the water column turning and diving with extreme agility without any instantly obvious extra twist of the wing shape or push of the rudder-like legs trailing behind – again, swimming just like penguins do!

 For my various re-imaginings I wanted to breathe a little life back into the magnificent and extinct Great Auk.
 I could draw a great deal from my research material and remember my own experiences handling penguins in a sub-Antarctic penguin colony 50 years ago and seeing them underwater.
 I also had contemporary knowledge from dozens of sketching expeditions to see auks on UK cliffs, and from sailings across North Atlantic waters and visits to St. Kilda and Greenland, I had gained an understanding of the remote and stormy marine environment where Great Auks once lived.
 I could imagine them in a ‘feeding frenzy’ slicing through huge ‘bait balls’ of cod, herring, or capelin.
 Perhaps thousands of them forming huge rafts, surfacing for an instant then descending again beneath a rolling North Atlantic swell to feed again.

-Pulling all these threads together to create my own image of the Great Auk I’ve made a sequence of drawings as if I was actually at sea, sketching them from life; it must have been like this.
+Pulling all these threads together to create my own image of the Great Auk I’ve made a sequence of drawings as if I was actually at sea, sketching them from life; it must have been like this!

 Just ahead Great Auks are splashing and rolling as they bathe close to shore before breaking off in groups hurtling through the surging swell to land (just as penguins do.
 They scramble awkwardly over the rocks up to where rows and rows of them, a raucous mass of birds stacked against the cliffs.